Rabbi of the Orthodox Community

 - As the religious leader of a combined student and community minyan, you will:

-- Lead Shabbat and Holiday services, be a supportive resource in training students and community members to lead, and ensure all services are organized with a leader when not directly leading
+- Work with students and community to lead Shabbat and Holiday services, including training others to lead, and ensuring all services are organized with a leader when not directly leading

 - Work with students and community members to organize the daily Orthodox minyan and prayers

-- Offer relevant and inspiring Shabbat and holiday sermons, delivered by you as the rabbi or other members of the community
+- Offer relevant and inspiring Shabbat and holiday sermons, delivered by you as the rabbi or others

 - Provide pastoral counseling and support to students and community members, including supporting lifecycle events and those pursuing Orthodox conversion